 As a globally recognized training and mission systems integrator, we offer a comprehensive portfolio of training and operational support solutions.
 With COVID-19 continuing to impact people and countries, we are now facing a new reality in training and preparedness.
-At CAE OneWorld 2020, we will discuss and present solutions to help address these challenges as well as demonstrate CAE’s advances in military training and mission support.
+At CAE OneWorld 2020, we discussed and presented solutions to help address these challenges as well as demonstrated CAE’s advances in military training and mission support.

 Joe is responsible for overall business operations for CAE Defence & Security globally and leads the development and deployment of CAEs products and solutions to our customers worldwide, including CAEs Digital Accelerator and Transformation initiative for the Defence & Security Business unit.

 Over the course of a distinguished 17-year career with CAE, Joe’s work has spanned research and development, engineering, and business operations.
 Joe is also an effective advocate, responsible for managing CAE’s relationship with the Canadian federal government, one of the company’s key clients.
 He is proud to support defence and security organizations in Canada and in allied countries around the world.

 In 2008, he was awarded the NATO Scientific Achievement Award, for his work in supporting the advancement of modelling and simulation across NATO.
 Joe is a graduate of Carleton University, where he obtained a Bachelor’s degree and a Master’s degree in Cognitive Psychology.